Email Us Today! contact@umonics.sg

 Assessment and Evaluation

-Preschool workbooks can include assessment and evaluation components that allow educators to track preschoolers’ progress and identify areas where they may need additional support.
-Assessment and evaluation can take many forms, such as quizzes, tests, checklists, or portfolios.
-These components can help educators identify preschoolers’ strengths and weaknesses, provide targeted feedback, and make informed decisions about instructional strategies and learning goals.
+Preschool workbooks include assessment and evaluation components to track preschoolers’ progress and identify areas needing support.
+Quizzes, tests, or checklists help educators understand preschoolers’ strengths and weaknesses, enabling targeted feedback and informed instructional decisions.

 Multicultural Perspectives